For DonorsFor Applicants

 Bio

 My name is Theo and my goal is to be an dentist who advocates for their patients.
 I have always wanted to go into the medical field since I was little, because I saw how much medical professionals have helped me, and I want to do the same for others.
-I am currently a dental student (just finished up my 1st year), and so I am on the path to reaching my dreams.
+I am currently a 3rd year dental student and so I am on the path to reaching my dreams.
 Student debt is something that I'm worried about, since I am receiving no help from family members in order to attend dental school.
 Loans are the only way I'm receiving funds, and while I am grateful for them, I would greatly appreciate any scholarships that could help me ensure that I have less stress surrounding the cost of attendance.
 I'm extremely passionate about LGBTQ+ causes, and mental health.
 As non-binary lesbian, I know what it feels like when you have no support, be that emotional, financial, or other.
 When I become a dentist, I want to make sure that all of my patients feel like they can be their true, authentic selves around me.

 Education